Syne Mitchell

 Syne Mitchell (born 1970 in Jackson, Mississippi) is an American novelist in the science fiction genre.
 She has a bachelor's degree in business administration and master's degree in physics.
-She lives in Seattle, Washington and is married to author Eric S. Nylund.
+She lives in Seattle, Washington.
 Her first science fiction novel was Murphy’s Gambit which won the Compton Crook Award in 2001.
 Followed by science fiction novels Technogenesis in 2001, The Changeling Plague in 2003, End in Fire in 2005 and the first installment of the Deathless series, called The Last Mortal Man in 2006.